sherryydu/fiddler_crab_project/README.md

 # fiddler_crab_project
-This project was completed for the course, Productivity and Reproducibility in E &amp; E.
+This project was completed for the course, Productivity and Reproducibility in Ecology and Evolution.